wlongxiang/rnn/README.md

 # rnn

-RNN implementations based on Deep Learning Course at UvA.
+RNN (including vanilla RNN, LSTM and GRU) implementations based on Deep Learning Course at UvA.

 In `pytorch_rnn.py`, you can find implementations for `RNN`, LSTM` as well as GRU` in a consistent manner.